 About the Position

-Based in Dar es Salaam, Tanzania, the Transport Planning Consultant will play a key role in the conceptualisation, design, and implementation of sustainable transport solutions.
-The Consultant’s primary work area will be technical analysis for the DART BRT project.
+The Transport Planning Senior Associate will play a key role in the conceptualisation, design, and implementation of sustainable transport solutions.
+The Senior Associate’s primary work areas will include technical analysis and design preparation for BRT and public transport systems.
 Additional work areas will include street design, parking management, and urban development policy.
 The job will entail a significant amount of fieldwork, including site visits and supervision of surveys.
-The Consultant will analyse primary and secondary transport data, prepare conceptual designs, and monitor project implementation.
+The Senior Associate will analyse primary and secondary transport data, prepare conceptual designs, and monitor project implementation.
 S/he will work closely with governments, consultants, and partner organisations.
-The Transport Planning Consultant will be based in Dar es Salaam and will report to the Africa Program Director.
-S/he will work closely with head office staff, international experts, United Nations entities, and partner organizations.
+The Transport Senior Associate will be based in Nairobi and will report to the Transport Planning Manager.
+S/he will work closely with head office staff and international experts.

-- Work with governments, public transport authorities, and other bodies to collect, process, and analyze transport data.
+- Work with governments and public transport authorities to collect, process, and analyze transport data.

 - Prepare feasibility reports for transport systems.